Fahrenheit 451, written by Ray Bradbury in 1953, cannot be fully understood outside of its historical context.

 The honesty and openness of Clarisse unhinges Montag, and he soon becomes one of those who hides from the fires, rather than one of those who sets them.

-Overall the book stands up remarkably well to the passage of over fifty years.
+Overall the book stands up remarkably well to the passage of over sixty years.
 Its underlying message is as timely as ever: we are complicit in allowing our brains to atrophy.
 We become addicted to vapidity and short spurts of sensation, and forego deep thinking and quiet contemplation.
 We retreat into our own entertainment cocoons, and ignore what politicians are making of the world.
 The results could be disastrous for civilization.

 Famously, the character Montag picks some books from his own hidden stash to destroy, in order to help deflect the attention of the authorities from himself.
 But the point of the work is not so much what book you would sacrifice to save yourself from suspicion, but how important it is not to let the seeds for such conditions take root.
 Our only hope for the future, Bradbury warns us, is to be mindful, to read and to question, to study the past, and to learn from it.